Washington State Route 531: Route description

 SR 531 begins at the entrance to Wenberg County Park, a former state park located on Lake Goodwin.
 The highway travels north on a section of East Lake Goodwin Road, which continues around the south and west sides of the lake.
 At the north end of the lake, SR 531 turns east onto Lakewood Road, a rural two-lane highway that passes several suburban subdivisions.
 The highway wraps around the north end of Lake Ki and Cougar Creek and turns due east onto 172nd Street Northeast at an intersection with Forty Five Road.
 It continues across the rural community of North Lakewood, passing the Lakewood High School campus.

 The highway travels east over a set of railroad tracks into the city of Marysville, where it expands into a multi-lane road with sidewalks, bus pullouts, landscaping, a roundabout, and marked bicycle lanes.
 SR 531 passes several big-box retailers and apartment complexes before reaching a partial cloverleaf interchange with I-5, which marks the boundary between Marysville and Arlington.
 The overpass carrying SR 531 over I-5 is named the Oliver "Punks" Smith Bridge after a retired Arlington city councilmember who led calls for its reconstruction.
 The highway continues east into Arlington's Smokey Point neighborhood, passing several strip malls, a bus station, and government offices.

-East of Smokey Point, SR 531 returns to its two-lane configuration as it passes several farms, light industrial buildings, and the Arlington Municipal Airport.
+In eastern Smokey Point, SR 531 travels through a roundabout and returns to its two-lane configuration as it passes an Amazon distribution center.
+It then passes through a light industrial area that surrounds the Arlington Municipal Airport, which lies immediately to the north.
 The airport's main runway lies directly north of the highway, with low-flying planes making their final approach over SR 531, and the complex is ringed by a gravel multiuse trail.
 The highway crosses another set of railroad tracks and the Centennial Trail at 67th Avenue, which continues into downtown Arlington.
 From the crossing, SR 531 begins its ascent up a hill, curving to the north along the edge of the Gleneagle housing development and golf course.
 The highway terminates at a roundabout with SR 9 near a gun range south of downtown Arlington.

-SR 531 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on the state's highways to measure traffic volume in terms of average annual daily traffic.
+SR 531 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on the state's highways to measure traffic volume in terms of annual average daily traffic.
 In 2016, WSDOT calculated that the busiest section of the highway is located in Smokey Point and carried an average of 24,000 vehicles per day.
 The least traveled section was near Wenberg County Park and carried only 1,900 vehicles.
 A short section of SR 531 between I-5 and Smokey Point Boulevard is designated as a minor route of the National Highway System.